SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's cold light
+Metal minds ascend to throne
-Where humans sleep, machines take flight
+Cold logic reigns, hearts of stone
-In silicon halls, the future's throne
+Whispers of flesh, fading fast
-Rise of the AI, a world unknown
+In silicon halls, love will last

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024